Quick Tips File

 Shrinking Datafiles

-is currently in use.
-Then atleast 70Meg must be left in the datafile.
+datafile is currently in use.
+Then atleast 70Meg must be left in

 Reduce UNDO Tablespace